|

 There are a number of websites that allow professional photographers to create a storefront.
 You can upload digital proofs, price them, and the site processes the order, credit cards, and sends you a check.
 Some can even print and ship their orders, and some even process film.
 I have been doing extensive research on these sites and this section will grow extensively when I am done.
 Contact me if you want to know more.

-Adjust Your Monitor.
-You should see distinct but subtle differences between the boxes above.
-The left box should be pure black and the right box pure white.
+The left box above should be pure black, the right box pure white, and there should be distinct but subtle differences between the others.
 If not, adjust the brightness and contrast of your monitor.
-Attention AOL Users.
-AOL has an optional setting that compresses graphics for faster viewing but it can also make them blurry.
+AOL Users: Some versions of AOL have an optional setting that compresses graphics for faster viewing also makes them blurry.
 To see images properly you should turn this off.
-Click "My AOL" at the top of the page, click "Preferences", click "www", click "Graphics", then uncheck "Use Compressed Graphics". |
+Click "My AOL" at the top of the page, click "Preferences", click "www", click "Graphics", then uncheck "Use Compressed Graphics".